Are you looking for the best luaus on Oahu that offer something special? Keep scrolling for my honest review of the Disney Aulani Luau on Oahu.

 If you need an activity to keep your kids busy, print this Moana I Spy game!

-They have a full bar available and you can order drink through the cast members assigned to your table.
-My kids enjoyed Shirley Temples and I enjoyed a mai tai.
+They have a full bar available, and you can order drinks from the cast members assigned to your table.
+My kids enjoyed Shirley Temples, and I enjoyed a mai tai.

 In November 2021, the Aulani Disney luau had bento boxes instead of a luau buffet dinner.

-The kids bento boxes included macaroni and cheese, kalua pork, chicken nuggets with pineapple BBQ sauce, steamed veggies, a small container of poi, and a fruit cup with a cute Mickey Mouse marshmallow.
+The kid’s bento boxes included macaroni and cheese, kalua pork, chicken tenders/nuggets with pineapple BBQ sauce, steamed veggies, a small container of poi, and a fruit cup with a cute Mickey Mouse marshmallow.
+The kids loved it!

 If you like to eat poi with your meat items and are really nice to your server, they will bring you a nice extra helping of poi!

-For dessert, kids get a “Moana surprise” which was a chocolate cake with a white chocolate disc with an image of Moana on it.
+For dessert, kids get a “Moana surprise,” which is a chocolate cake with a white chocolate disc with an image of Moana on it.
 Adults get a dessert trio with guava cake, haupia, and a brownie.
 They offer coffee for the dessert portion.

 During dinner, a few performers get on stage and show how to string a fresh flower lei.
 Conveniently, there is a box on the table with needles and string as well as fresh purple orchids.
 It’s enough for people to string a kupe’e (bracelet).

 This was the only activity offered in November 2021.
 I know that they usually have a lot more activities for families, but we appreciated that this was available and right at our table.